The UN Resident Coordinator Office

 - Communications and advocacy

-Ms. Valerie Julliand is currently the UN Resident Coordinator (UN RC) for the Republic of Indonesia.
+Ms. Valerie Julliand is currently the UN Resident Coordinator (UN RC) in the Republic of Indonesia.
 She began her assignment in October 2020.

 Prior to her current assignment, Ms. Julliand served as the UN RC in Nepal since 2016.
 Prior to coming to Nepal, she held the position of Resident Coordinator/Resident Representative in Guatemala (2013-2016) and in the Dominican Republic (2009-2013).